Individual differences in knowledge network navigation: Methods

-\textbf{Individual characteristics} Encoding the participants' answers to the questions in the survey (see encoding details in the Supplementary Material), we end up with 18 control variables characterizing the participants by the six groups of questions and 11 independent variables describing the participants' big five personality traits, age, gender, ethnicity background, political position, and foreign/native language skills.
+\textbf{Individual characteristics} Encoding the participants' answers to the questions in the survey (see encoding details in the Supplementary Material), we end up with 18 control variables characterizing the participants by the six groups of questions specified above, 5 control variables indicating the game, game type (Speed-race or Least-clicks), round number of the game and participants' familiarity of the source and target Wikipedia articles of the game played by each participant.
+In addition, we adopted 11 independent variables describing the participants' big five personality traits, age, gender, ethnic background, political position, and foreign/native language skills.
 To reduce the strong correlation and anti-correlation present among the control variables, we conducted a principal components analysis (PCA)~\cite{dunteman1989principal} in each question group and summarized 80\% of the variance by a reduced set of variables (principal components).
-The final list of the 14 control variables and their respective loadings from the original variables are shown in Table \ref{tab:Loadings}.
-Encoding the categorical variables with one-hot encoding, we end up with 31 individual characteristics variables in total.
+The final list of the 13 control variables and their respective loadings from the original variables are shown in Table \ref{tab:Loadings}.
+Descriptive statistics of the participants' characteristics can be found in Supplementary Table S$1$ in the Supplementary Material.
+As shown, male participants in our experiment are, on average, younger and less liberal, with a more varied ethnic background.
+They are also more likely to speak a foreign language and have prior experience with the Wikipedia navigation game.
+Female participants prefer to play the navigation game without time constraints (Least-clicks game), whereas males tend to race for speed (Speed-race game).
+Regarding the Big Five personality score, we did not observe big differences between male and female participants (Maximum t value = 1.75).